makersacademy/chitter-challenge/README.md

-* Project not yet completed
+* Project not yet completed.
+First four user stories completed but author names are not attributed to peeps.

 To set up the database
 ======================